All articles published in our journal are open access and freely available online, immediately upon publication.

 Submission of the

 manuscripts has to be done online, through JAES e-service.

 Manuscripts must be in English, free of typing errors with recommended length up to 10 pages.
+Additional pages are subject to increased costs, which amount to 20 EUR per page.
 Every manuscript submitted to JAES will be considered only if the results contained in the manuscript were not already published or in the process of reviewing or publishing in another journal.
 Each manuscript is sent to a review by minimum two qualified reviewers and the authors are obligated to adopt the remarks, suggestions and comments of the reviewers.
 Articles presented at conferences may also be submitted, provided these articles do not appear in substantially the same form as published in conference proceedings.